Improved Tree Sparsifiers in Near-Linear Time: Improved Tree Cut-Sparsifier

-We can bound the total charge on each edge as follows.
+It remains to bound the total charge $\charge(e)$ on each edge $e\in E(U',W')$.
 The load $\alpha$ is $O(1)$ for each cluster, as it starts as $\alpha = 1$ and is constant after each application of Theorem~\ref{theorem:charge-in-S_improved}.
-Therefore, each edge (in the subdivision graph) $e\in E(B', W')$, is charged by Theorem \ref{theorem:charge-in-S_improved}, $O(\log n \cdot f(S))$ for each refinement-phase cluster $S$ that contains it (\ie, $e\in G'[S']$).
-In particular, an edge $e\in E(B', W')$ is only charged by clusters $S$ which lie on a root-to-leaf path in $T$.
+Therefore, each edge (in the subdivision graph) $e\in E(U',W')$, is charged by Theorem \ref{theorem:charge-in-S_improved}, $O(\log n \cdot f(S))$ for each refinement phase\footnote{Note that the charging in Theorem~\ref{theorem:charge-in-S_improved} only charges refinement phase clusters.} of a cluster $S$ that contains it (\ie, $e\in G'[S']$).
+In particular, an edge $e\in E(U',W')$ is only charged by clusters $S$ which lie on a root-to-leaf path in $T$.